bivorzk/AppProcessWatcher/README.md

 HTTPS inspection works only for applications using the AppWatch proxy.
 HTTP/3 and QUIC payloads cannot currently be decrypted.
 Binary or encoded responses are hidden by default but can be revealed from the response panel.
+WebSocket upgrade connections are forwarded by the proxy, but their tunneled payloads are not decoded as HTTP messages.
+The Discord gateway at `gateway.discord.gg` bypasses TLS interception because Discord rejects the proxy's re-originated TLS fingerprint.

 ## Chromium-based Applications